Kimberly Dos Ramos: Televisa and Univision era (2016-2021)

+Recent projects (2023-present)

+In 2023, Dos Ramos returned to Telemundo for an antagonist role in the telenovela Vuelve a mí, starring William Levy and Samadhi Zendejas and working again with Christian de la Campa.
+She played as Liana Corrales, a strong and perfectionist woman with a dark past.

+In October 2023, it was announced that Dos Ramos will play her very first lead role in Televisa for the 2024 telenovela Vivir de amor, starring alongside Gala Montes and Emmanuel Palomares.

 Public image and personal life

-Dos Ramos is considered to be an talented and beautiful actress, and People Magazine highlights her "natural beauty, charm, and her sculptural body".
 Dos Ramos received the title of "teen idol" for her performance as Matilda in Grachi.
 Her fans are called "Kimysta[s]".

 She has expressed a desire to study business and to have a career working with numbers.
 According to Dos Ramos, her family is very important in her career because "without their support, I would not be here right now.
 My mom is always with me in all recordings, her companionship is fundamental".

 Dos Ramos also admits to being a perfectionist.
 Her favourite food is pasta and she loves "all kinds of music".

-Kimberly has received two nominations in consecutive years (2011 and 2012), and four in total, as "Despicable" in the Nickelodeon Latin America Kids Choice awards in Mexico and Argentina, as well as a nomination as "Gata do Ano" (girl of the year) in Brazil.
-Currently, Kimberly is studying Business Administration, and says she is single.
+She has received two nominations in consecutive years (2011 and 2012), and four in total, as "Despicable" in the Nickelodeon Latin America Kids Choice awards in Mexico and Argentina, as well as a nomination as "Gata do Ano" (girl of the year) in Brazil.
+Currently, she is studying Business Administration, and says she is single.